-Acquisition cost includes expenditure that is directly attributable to the acquisition of the asset.
-The cost of self-constructed assets includes the cost of materials and direct labour, any other costs directly attributable to bringing the asset to a working condition for its intended use, and the costs of dismantling and removing the items and restoring the site on which they are located.
+Acquisition cost includes expenditure that is directly attributable to the acquisition of the assets.
+The cost of self-constructed assets includes the cost of raw materials and direct labour, any other costs directly attributable to bringing the assets to a working condition for their intended use, as well as the costs of dismantling and removing the items and restoring the site on which they are located.
 Borrowing costs related to qualifying assets are capitalised.